What are Essential Oils?

 Grade C oils are perfume oils that often contain adulterating chemicals.
 They usually use solvents, for example industrial alcohol hexane, to gain a higher yield of oil per harvest.
 Solvents can be cancerous, and are in many store bought oils.
 They may also be diluted 80-95 percent with alcohol.

 Grade A is the only true pure oil.
 Grade D would be like walking into your fridge, taking a glass of orange juice and diluting it 95 percent before you drank it!
-It wouldn’t have the full benefits of orange juice.
+It wouldn’t have the full benefits of orange juice, would it?

 That’s why you want Grade A oils.
 Before you purchase, check to see to what degree the company controls the whole production from end to end.
-Do they use previously farmed land, control which seeds are used, grow their own plants, and control the entire process from Seed to Seal – from the seed to the sealed bottle.
+Do they use previously farmed land, control which seeds are used, add and pesticides at any point, grow their own plants, and control the entire process from Seed to Seal – from the seed to the sealed bottle.
 Do they test each produced batch?
 Pesticides, pollution, previously farmed land, simplified distillation, not enough testing – all of it can effect the quality of an oil.

 One of the things that stands out to me is Young Living’s Seed to Seal process.
 It’s a promise of integrity.
-Gary Young has said that he never makes an oil for profit, he makes it for purpose.
-Seed to Seal means each plant is hand-weeded, there are no pesticides used, no chemicals, and no weed killers.
+Gary Young once has said that he never makes an oil for profit, he makes it for purpose.
+Seed to Seal means each plant is hand-weeded, there are no pesticides used, no harsh chemicals, and no weed killers other than derived from plants only.
 The plants are harvested at their peak.
-They are then put through a vigorous testing process.
+They are then put through a rigorous testing process.
 Then they go from the farm directly to your home.
 Seed to Seal is not a slogan, it’s a promise.

 You can learn more by checking out the Young Living story, and fall in love with the company as I have, at seedtoseal.com.